mattarchie/ipa/README.md

 speculation and
 divided up this region to speculative tasks or aborting the speculation when memory ran out.
-Noomr improves upon these allocators by allowing for arbitrary heap growth while speculating and synchronizing this growth in order to avoid artificial conflicts.
+Bomalloc improves upon these allocators by allowing for arbitrary heap growth while speculating and synchronizing this growth in order to avoid artificial conflicts.